 Alternatively, you can use a vented lid designed for microwave use.

 8. Microwave the squash on high for 5 minutes.
 Then, remove the cover (there will be steam and hot water droplets trapped underneath so do this carefully!).
-Stir the squash, replace the cover, and microwave for another 5 minutes on high, or until the squash is fork-tender.
+Stir the butternut squash, replace the cover, and microwave for another 5 minutes on high, or until the squash is fork-tender.

 At this point, you can taste a piece of squash and add more salt, pepper, and/or butter or oil if you like, and enjoy!